caolan/async/README.md

 });
 ```

-It can also be embeded within other controll flow functions to retry individual methods
+It can also be embeded within other control flow functions to retry individual methods
 that are not as reliable, like this:

 ```js